 E. Exportation of Remains

 The U.S. Embassy generally cannot directly arrange the preparation or transportation of remains to the United States.
 Usually, a Ukrainian funeral home makes these arrangements, especially when there is no relative or legal representative present in Ukraine.
-Remains shipped from Ukraine must be in a hermetically sealed zinc casket, which is then placed inside a wooden shipping crate.
-Zinc caskets and crates are generally available through local funeral homes, though zinc caskets may not be available in some smaller towns and rural areas; in such cases, a casket can be shipped from Kyiv or another nearby city.
+Remains shipped from Ukraine must be in a hermetically sealed zinc casket.
+Zinc caskets are generally available through local funeral homes, though zinc caskets may not be available in some smaller towns and rural areas; in such cases, a casket can be shipped from Kyiv or another nearby city.
 The zinc casket or urn must be sealed by a Ukrainian customs official, who will certify there are no illegal items in the casket.
 Shipping of remains from Ukraine is not possible without this certification.

 - Wooden inner-caskets range from about $70 (for the least expensive) up to $12,000 or more.
 The price of a zinc casket typically ranges from $400 to $1,300.

 - Cremation costs approximately $200 (does not include cost of shipment).
-Additional costs in case of cremation can include cost of the urn, storage of remains at crematorium, rent of facilities, etc., which could amount to another $200.
+Additional costs in case of cremation can include cost of the urn, storage of remains at crematorium, rent of facilities, etc., which could lead to additional cost.

 - Shipment of an urn can vary between $800 and $2,500.
 Please note that an urn may be shipped only as airline cargo, as Ukrainian law prohibits sending human remains through the postal system.